What will this policy do?

 What alternatives did we consider?

-Having no limits on the scale of individual developments for all settlements – rejected as it could lead to unsustainable levels of development in poorly served areas.
+Having no limits on the scale of individual developments for all settlements – Not considered a reasonable alternative as it could lead to unsustainable levels of development in poorly served areas.

 Supporting evidence studies and topic papers